BarbossaH/ASPAPI/README.md

 # save data into database

 Notice the update and create are different.
 For update, I just need to map the DTOs to the original data model, and then save it into the database.

+# Serilog.AspNetCore and Serilog.Sinks.File

+CLI: dotnet add package Serilog.AspNetCore --version 7.0.0
+CLI: dotnet add package Serilog.Sinks.File --version 5.0.1-dev-00947 Serilog.AspNetCore is for the showing the log in the console.
+And the Serilog.Sinks.File is for saving the log into the file.

+setting in appsettings.json: "Logpath": "/Users/huangbo/Projects/ASPAPI/Logs/API_Log.txt",
+;

+# CORs